-- 19. The GLA adopts a proportionate approach when applying the licensing standards.
-The GLA is concerned with identifying the more persistent and systematic exploitation of workers rather than concentrating on isolated non-compliances, unless such a non-compliance is "critical" in its own right. - 20.
-In reviewing information gathered by an inspection or other source, the Licensing Team seek to make sure that there is sufficient and reliable evidence to demonstrate that there is a reasonable likelihood of systematic failure with the standard.
+- 25. The GLA adopts a proportionate approach when applying the licensing standards.
+The GLA is concerned with identifying the more persistent and systematic exploitation of workers rather than concentrating on isolated non-compliances, unless such a non-compliance is "critical" in its own right. - 26.
+In reviewing information gathered by an inspection, from a request by the Licensing Team or other source, the Licensing Team seek to make sure that there is sufficient and reliable evidence to demonstrate that there is a reasonable likelihood of systematic failure with the standard.
 Therefore, isolated incidences of non-compliance with non-critical standards may be discounted from the final Licensing Standards Score.
 In addition, the Licensing Team review the failed standards to ensure that there is no "double counting", where two or more standards may have been failed for the same reasons.